Due Diligence Report

 *1 Conflict Affected High-Risk Areas

-With regard to minerals sourcing, Mitsui Kinzoku Group fulfills its corporate social responsibility in its mineral supply chain in compliance with applicable laws and regulations and in accordance with standards and guidance of international initiatives such as RMI* 2 , LBMA* 3 and LME* 4 .
+Mitsui Kinzoku Group will comply with applicable laws and regulations in sourcing minerals and fulfill its corporate social responsibility in the mineral supply chain in accordance with the standards and guidance of international initiatives such as RMI*1, LBMA*2 and LME*3.

-Mitsui Kinzoku Group identifies CAHRAs according to three categories as below:
+The Group identifies CAHRAs according to the following categories:

-2. The Democratic Republic of the Congo (DRC) and its nine adjoining countries as defined in Section 1502 of the Dodd Frank Act
+2. The Democratic Republic of the Congo (DRC) and nine adjoining countries under Section 1502 of the Dodd-Frank Act

-The Group will conduct appropriate due diligence on its supply chain in accordance with the standards and guidance of international initiatives, and will disclose information upon request from customers and other stakeholders.
+3. Countries and regions other than those listed above that the Group identifies with reference to international initiatives, etc. The Group has also identified tin, tantalum, tungsten, cobalt, gold, silver, zinc, lead, and copper as target minerals.
+These will be reviewed as appropriate in line with the requirements of international initiatives.
+The Group will conduct appropriate due diligence on its supply chain in accordance with the standards and guidance of international initiatives, and will disclose information in response to requests from customers and other stakeholders.

 In addition, we identify Tin, Tantalum, Tungsten, Gold, Silver, Zinc, Lead and Copper as the covered minerals.
 We will appropriately review the covered minerals in line with the international initiatives.